VelizarMihaylov/react-wordpress-post/README.md

 export default ArticleComponent
 ```

-React Wordpress Post will produce a default react component for each of the `blocks` used in your post.
+React Wordpress Post will produce a default react component for each of the `blocks` produced by the Gutenberg editor.